hahs-mobility/knowledge-hub/docs/guides/aws-privatelink-connection/index.md

     This guide provides instructions for securely connecting your AWS resources to a third-party or cross-account service using AWS PrivateLink.

-    It covers both the `step-by-step console approach` and an `automated Terraform workflow`, ensuring private connectivity and robust security best practices for consuming remote servicesm.
+    It covers both the `step-by-step console approach` and an `automated Terraform workflow`, ensuring private connectivity and robust security best practices for consuming remote services.

 ## Guides